Tuition fees (2021/22 entry)

 Full-time undergraduate fees for home and EU students (excluding England, Scotland and Wales) are determined by the Department for the Economy and are normally increased annually.

-£9,250* per year for students from England, Scotland and Wales (including Channel Islands and Isle of Man) for undergraduate degrees, integrated master's and equivalent (2019/2020 entry).
+- £9,250 per year for students from England, Scotland, Wales and EU countries excluding ROI students (including Channel Islands and Isle of Man) for undergraduate degrees, integrated master's and equivalent (2021/22 entry).

-A tuition fees loan can be taken out and you can defer payment until you have graduated and are in employment.
+You do not have to pay fees up-front.
+You can take out a tuition fees loan and you can defer payment until you have graduated and are in employment.

-Northern Ireland students can apply for maintenance loans and University bursaries to help with living costs.
-Means-tested maintenance grants are also available.
+- Northern Ireland students can apply for maintenance loans, University bursaries to help with living costs and means-tested maintenance grants

-As a Republic of Ireland student, you can transfer your maintenance awards to Northern Ireland.
+- Republic of Ireland students can transfer their maintenance awards to Northern Ireland.